1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 4.md

  - Movement begining in the 1960 s, led by Herbert Marcuse.
 Goal was to breack aprt democratic partyleft, and fith for more social justice and against military-industrial process.
  - In canda this group was also anti-American, in favour of Quebec independece
 9. Katimavik(1977) -
  - means meeting place in Inuktitut.
-Goal of engaging the you through community service with focuses on multiculturalism, envriomental protection. started 1,000 to 35,000 Canadians.
+Goal of engaging the you through community service with focuses on multiculturalism, envriomental protection. started 1,000 to 35,000 Canadians. been part of the UN Economic and Social concil since 2008.
+ - legacy of Company of Young Candians
 10. Trudeaumania -
+ -
 11. Marshall McLuhan -

 12. National Film Board of Canada (NFB) -